MILAVIA - MILITARY AVIATION

 Su-34, Su-32FN and Su-32MF designations

-As is common with Su-27 derivaties, also the Su-27IB has been given an alternative designation by company Sukhoi and aviation press.
+As common with Su-27 derivatives, also the Su-27IB has been given an alternative designation by Sukhoi and aviation press.
 The Su-27IB has also been known as the Su-34 since its maiden flight.

 When however the Su-34 was sent to its first international airshow, Le Bourget in 1995, the aircraft was given the designation Su-32FN.
 This commercial designation was adopted by Sukhoi, to stress the aircraft's potential as a shore-based maritime patrol and strike aircraft for potential export customers in search of a fast aircraft to be deployed against ships and submarines.
 The design called for special equipment and weapons to detect and destroy waterborne targets.
 No customer have been found yet, and the specific variant has remained on the drawing board.

-In 2003 it was reported by Western aviation press, that the Russian military adapted the Su-32 designated for the Su-27IB variant.
-However this was soon contradicted by other sources, and Russian Air Force officials have been using the Su-34 designation.
-For ease, we will continue to refer to this aircraft as the Su-34 on this website.
+In 2003 it was reported by Western aviation press, that the Russian military adapted the Su-32 designation for the Su-27IB variant.
+However this was soon contradicted by other sources, and Russian Air Force officials have been using the Su-34 designation ever since.

 Status of the Su-34 Programme

 Although after the break-up of the Soviet Union funding has been limited for a new tactical bomber, the development has continued at a slow pace.
 After the two prototypes (T-10V-1 converted from a Su-27UB, bort number '42', and T-10V-2 bort number '43'), two more prototype Su-34s have been series-produced in 1994/1995 (Su-34 '343' carrying bort number '44' and Su-32FN '349' bort number '45').
-Later at least one more flying prototype was series produced, carrying number '47'.
-[EDITOR: Number '46' could have been a static prototype for ground tests???]
+Later at least one more flying prototype was produced by NAPO, carrying number '47'.
+[Editor: Number '46' could have been a static prototype for ground tests.]
 These were based at the Sukhoi OKB testing base for flight trials until state trials began.
 The Su-34 was successfully tested in the Chechênia according to Russian authorities, and it also participated in combat exercises at Ashuluk in 1999.

 Sources: